kyoungyi/2025_Dairy_ML/README.md

      - milk records are from the Dairy Records Management Systems (DRMS) through a data sharing agreement.
 Due to a data confidentiality, these data cannot be made publicly available.
 Synthetic data mimicking the structure of original data are provided here with code.

 - 2_code:
-  - contains scripts for analyzing data and creating figures
+  - contains scripts for analyzing data and creating figures.
+  - Please run the Jupyter notebooks #1–#8.
+If using final_synthetic_df.gzip from 1_data, you may skip 1_creating_synthetic_data.ipynb.
+Total runtime is up to ~2 hours.

 - 2_utils:
   - contains code funtions